& Second Opinions

 Unexpected tooth loss can be an unwelcome adjustment to not only your smile but to your life.
 When you are missing teeth, you may start to notice little problems appear that were not there before.
 For instance, your bite force may be weakened, and it may be harder to eat your favorite foods.
 You may not be able to enunciate or communicate as clearly as you like, as well.
 Your remaining teeth may start to shift or drift into the opening, and this can lead to further tooth loss.

 Loss of bone may occur quickly, and your gums can start to shrink.
 Moreover, this is just the tip of the iceberg!
-When our team here at David Crumpton, DDS encounters patients without some (or all!) of their teeth, we like to share them the facts about dental implants to help them determine if they are a worthwhile solution for their missing teeth.
+When our team here at David Crumpton, DDS encounters patients without some (or all!) of their teeth, we like to share them the facts about dental implants from our Trophy Club, TX dentist to help them determine if they are a worthwhile solution for their missing teeth.

 Dental implants, while still a relatively new technology, can provide our patients with the highest quality and most natural-looking replacement option for their missing teeth.
 This procedure continues to grow in popularity, with half a million people choosing dental implants every year.